Knowledge base

 - Filtering/sorting and table presentation options.

-- The name of your Mail Service (note that it can be renamed (see point j) to facilitate its organization, but the associated and visible domain on hover (see point f) will remain the same).
+- The name of your Mail Service (note that it can be renamed (cf point j) to facilitate its organization, but the associated and visible domain when hovering (cf point f) will remain the same).

 - The domain(s) associated with your Mail Service; refer to this other guide to change the domain name of your Mail Service.